-Why do so many corporate professionals want to escape?
+Why do so many corporate professionals want to escape their jobs?

 With over 250,000 tribe members and counting, it seems they’ve struck a chord.
 And if you’ve been paying attention, I doubt that comes as a surprise.

 Compared to even 10 years ago, the world of work is shifting: work-from-anywhere technology has finally delivered on its promise; employees are quick to call BS on hollow corporate promises; and career aspirations are changing.

 It’s a story that sounds familiar to Dalene and Pete Heck, a former procurement specialist and accountant who now run a tourism consulting business whilst on a never-ending round-the-world trip chronicled on their blog.

 “After a very difficult time that involved a lot of personal tragedies, we were compelled to reevaluate how we were living our lives,” wrote Dalene, typing poolside from Hawaii.
 “Sure, the six-figure salaries and perception of a secure future were nice, but we wondered what else was out there.
 And so we hung up our soulless corporate careers we had lost all ambition for, and struck out on our own.”

 Escape the City’s website is full of what they call 21st Century Careerists:

 - Ben, who escaped KPMG to become CFO of a solar energy charity

 - Emma, who left a ho-hum PR job to join Airbnb;